p3drosola/executive-admin/README.md

+> This repository is not being maintained!
+It probalby won't work with the current version of Wordpress.
+Sorry.

 # Are you sick of all that lousy grey in the Wordpress admin?
 I sure was, that’s why i built Executive Admin.
 It’ll make your vigorous Wordpressing much more delightful.
 **Also, it's completely GRATIS!
 Yep, free!**